h2oai/sparkling-water/doc/src/site/sphinx/tutorials/ldap.rst

  - ``spark.ext.h2o.ldap.login=true``
  - ``spark.ext.h2o.login.conf=ldap.conf``
+ - ``spark.ext.h2o.user.name=username``

-where ``ldap.conf`` is the configuration file for the LDAP connection.
+where ``ldap.conf`` is the configuration file for the LDAP connection and `username` is a username of your LDAP account that will be used for authentication to the H2O-3 cluster.

 Configuring LDAP in Scala
 ~~~~~~~~~~~~~~~~~~~~~~~~~